-Reasonable accommodations are defined as modifications or adjustments to requirements for qualified individuals with known physical or mental limitations, which ensure that the requirements do not discriminate based on the disability.
+Reasonable accommodations are defined as modifications or adjustments to requirements for qualified individuals with known physical or mental limitations which ensure that the requirements do not discriminate on the basis of the disability.
 The reasonable accommodation should reduce or eliminate unnecessary barriers between the individual's abilities and the requirements for performance unless the requirement demonstrated is essential to the program of instruction being pursued by the student to any directly related licensing requirement.